Matticusau/pr-helper/README.md

 # pr-helper

-Most powerfull [GitHub Action](https://github.com/features/actions) to streamline management of PRs through automation of common tasks.
+Extremely powerful [GitHub Action](https://github.com/features/actions) to streamline management of PRs through automation of common tasks.
+Very versatile with plenty of configuration settings to adapt to many different implementations.

 Currently supports the following functionality:

 - Welcome message on new PR
 - Automatic Label assignment and removal
   - Based on Review criteria (required/provided)
-  - If PRs qualify for automatic merge (___in preview___)
+  - If PRs qualify for automatic merge
 - PR Comment automation
   - Welcome message with instructions on new PRs
   - Assign a label indicating if the PR is ready or on hold based on key words